 Reconsider travel to the United Arab Emirates due to the threat of missile or drone attacks.

 Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including the United Arab Emirates, the Federal Aviation Administration (FAA) has issued an advisory Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

-If you decide to travel to the UAE:
+If you decide to travel to the United Arab Emirates:

 Last Update: Reissued with updates to health information.